April 10, 2025 by Bojana Krstic

 3 Ways to Improve Email Storage Management

-Here are the top 3 email management functions and tips from Jatheon’s IT team:
+Here are the top 3 email management tips from Jatheon’s IT team:

 1. Get your attachments right

-The most common mistake in emailing is clicking “reply all” when you meant to click “reply”.
-This one is closely followed by the”‘please find attached” email with no attachment.
+The most common emailing mistake is clicking “reply all” when you meant to click “reply.”
+This is closely followed by the”‘please find attached” email with no attachment.
 This might just be a minor embarrassment for you, but it can create serious email storage management issues.

 2. Limit forwarding and pointless email threads

-Don’t use email to forward memes or links to Twitter posts.
+Don’t use email to forward memes or links to X (formerly Twitter) posts.
 Most staff hate being included in these mails, and they also clog up email storage management systems with spammy content.

 Remember that the most important business emails are those that relay or generate key decisions.

-Conversational or spammy internal mails add little value to your business and put undue pressure on your email servers.
+Conversational or spammy internal emails add little value to your business and put undue pressure on your email servers.

 A strict email usage policy should help to reduce the number of empty emails and help you keep a trim email storage management system.